commit

 might all experience some frustration now and then, but we cannot

 allow that frustration to turn into a personal attack.
-It’s important
+Its important

 to remember that a community where people feel uncomfortable or